AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/architecture.md

 The peer to peer network is described in details in the soldier nodes section validates all transactions off-chain before it is posted on chain.

-Pictorial representation of different components of zero bridge system is provided below:
+Pictorial representation of different components of Aramid Protocol system is provided below:

 ![](../.gitbook/assets/2.bridge-arch.jpg)